 How long does it take to set up?
 What does a typical day look like?

-We usually load in on the day of your event and require at least 4 hours to set up, test and sign off.
+We usually load in on the day of your event and require around 4 hours to set up, test and sign off.
 Once sign off is complete we will start shooting as per your event schedule.

 What venue access do you need?